Unite! – a future European university

 The project will also address the development of common policies for human capital, the sharing of research infrastructure, the strengthening of cooperation with non-academic R&I actors, Open Science and the involvement of citizens, civil society and public authorities.

-The Unite! members are seven universities from seven different EU countries:
+The Unite! members are seven universities from nine different EU countries:

 - Technische Universität Darmstadt (Germany)

 - Grenoble INP graduate school of engineering and management, University Grenoble Alpes (France)

 - Universitat Politècnica de Catalunya · BarcelonaTech (UPC) (Spain)

 and since 1 November 2022: